poiw-org/door-lock/README.md

-# Doora - a fairly easy, IoT door-lock platform based on Firebase.
+# Doora - a fairly intuitive, IoT door-lock platform based on Firebase.

 Made by po/iw hackerspace